kumahq/kuma/docs/madr/decisions/042-tcp-grpc-probe.md

         port: 1433
 ```

-In which:
-- `http` is the port to be used for all the HTTP probes, replacing the existing annotation `kuma.io/virtual-probes-port`
-- `grpc-*` is the ports to be used for each of gRPC probes
-- `tcp-*` is the ports to be used for each of TCP probes

-If a probe is not specified in the `kuma.io/virtual-probes-port-mapping`, we'll generate the port automatically by incrementing from the default port (`9000`), skipping the known and taken ports.
+If a range is not specified in the `kuma.io/virtual-probes-port-range`, we'll generate ports automatically by incrementing from the default port (`9000`), skipping the known and taken ports.

 #### Virtual Probes Listeners